TheLastCylon/ecosystem/documentation/examples/fun_factory/router_code.md

 ```

 Now this, you have not seen in previous examples.
 Rest assured though, they are
-basically the same as `queued_endpoint`, just from the sending side, as apposed
+basically the same as `buffered_endpoint`, just from the sending side, as apposed
 to receiving.

-`queued_sender` needs at least 4 things from you:
+`buffered_sender` needs at least 4 things from you:
 1. An instantiated client you want to use for sending.
 2. The route key used on the server side, that you want to send your message to.
 3. A request dto type